axelav/honkytonk.in/pages/library.md

 #### Started and Put Down...

+- _Life in Code: A Personal History of Technology_, Ellen Ullman
 - _Networking for Systems Administrators_, Michael Lucas
 - _The Intelligent Investor_, Benjamin Graham
 - _Code: The Hidden Language of Computer Hardware and Software_, Charles Petzold